leephilipx/escape-room-001/README.md

-## Escape Room 001: The Hourglass of Life – Full Summary
+## Escape Room 001: The Hourglass of Life

 ```bash
 npm run dev